Trading room: The digital revolution

 Video display applications were not only wrapped up in cumbersome boxes, their retrieval-based display mode was no longer adapted to markets that had been gaining much liquidity and henceforth required decisions in a couple of seconds.
 Traders expected market data to reach them in real time, with no intervention required from them with the keyboard or the mouse, and seamlessly feed their decision support and position handling tools.

 The digital revolution, which started in the late 1980s, was the catalyst that helped meet these expectations.
 It found expression, inside the dealing room, in the installation of a digital data display system, a kind of local network.
 Incoming flows converged from different data providers, and these syndicated data were distributed onto traders' desktops.
 One calls a feed-handler the server that acquires data from the integrator and transmits them to the local distribution system.

-Reuters, with its TRIARCH 2000, Teknekron, with its TIB, Telerate with TTRS, Micrognosis with MIPS, soon shared this growing market.
-This infrastructure is a prerequisite to the further installation, on each desktop, of the software that acquires, displays and graphically analyses these data.
+Reuters (TRIARCH 2000), Teknekron (TIB/TTRS), and Micrognosis (MIPS) soon entered this market.
+Their infrastructure provided the foundation for desktop applications that acquired, displayed, and graphically analyzed market data.

 This type of software usually enables the trader to assemble the relevant information into composite pages, comprising a news panel, in text format, sliding in real time from bottom to top, a quotes panel, for instance spot rates against the US dollar, every quote update or « tick » showing up in reverse video during one or two seconds, a graphical analysis panel, with moving averages, MACD, candlesticks or other technical indicators, another panel that displays competitive quotes from different brokers, etc...

 Two software package families were belonging to this new generation of tools, one dedicated to Windows-NT platforms, the other to Unix and VMS platforms.

 technical analysis graphically shows a given asset's behaviour over a long or short period of time, in order to help anticipate the price's future path.

 However, Bloomberg and other, mostly domestic, providers, shunned this movement, preferring to stick to a service bureau model, where every desktop-based monitor just displays data that are stored and processed on the vendor's premises.
 The approach of these providers was to enrich their database and functionalities enough so that the issue of opening up their datafeed to any spreadsheet or third-party system gets pointless.

 This decade also witnessed the irruption of television inside trading rooms.
 Press conferences held by central bank presidents are henceforth eagerly awaited events, where tone and gestures are decrypted.
 The trader has one eye on a TV set, the other on a computer screen, to watch how markets react to declarations, while having, very often, one customer over the phone.
 Reuters, Bloomberg, CNN, CNBC each propose their news channel specially dedicated to financial markets.